-Two new sequels to Lulu and the Hunger Monster are both coming on the same day from Free Spirit.
+Two new sequels to Lulu and the Hunger Monster have been published simultaneously by Free Spirit.
 It's twins!!

 Jesse and the Snack Food Genie looks at healthy eating for kids, while Frankie versus the Food Phantom deals with the local food system.
 They're a perfect introduction to the world of food for ages 7-10.